Vineyard

 Vineyard ranks among the oldest 10% of areas nationwide

-Vineyard's median age of 50 years is significantly higher than Greater Sydney's 37 and the national average of 38.
-Compared to Greater Sydney, Vineyard has a higher percentage of residents aged 55-64 (17.1%) but fewer residents aged 25-34 (8.2%).
-This 55-64 concentration is well above the national figure of 11.2%.
-Between the 2021 Census and now, the proportion of Vineyard's population aged 75 to 84 has grown from 8.6% to 9.7%, while the percentage of residents aged 0 to 4 has declined from 3.2% to 2.2%.
-By 2041, Vineyard is projected to experience significant shifts in its age composition, with the 45-54 group expected to grow by 84% (190 people), reaching a total of 416 from the current figure of 225.
+Vineyard's median age of 50 years is significantly higher than Greater Sydney's 37 and above the national average of 38.
+Compared to Greater Sydney, Vineyard has a higher proportion of residents aged 55-64 (17.1%), but fewer residents aged 25-34 (8.0%).
+This concentration of 55-64 year-olds is well above the national figure of 11.2%.
+Between the 2021 Census and now, the proportion of Vineyard's population aged 75 to 84 has grown from 8.6% to 9.6%, while the proportion of residents aged 0 to 4 has declined from 3.2% to 2.1%.
+The proportion of residents aged 5 to 14 has also dropped, from 9.9% to 8.8%.
+By 2041, Vineyard's age composition is expected to see notable shifts.
+Notably, the 45 to 54 age group is projected to grow by 82%, reaching 410 residents from its current figure of 225.

 Frequently Asked Questions - Age